 This is the second leading cause of death in adults over the age of 65.
 Annual screenings for cancer should be a part of preventative healthcare for all seniors.
 These include colonoscopies, skin cancer screenings, mammograms for women and prostate screening tests for men.
 If caught early life expectancy for most cancers dramatically increases.

 In addition, keeping a healthy lifestyle is essential.
-This should include maintaining a healthy weight, exercising, and eating organic foods when possible, can have a positive impact on protecting against cancer.
+This should include maintaining a healthy weight, exercising, and eating organic foods when possible, which can have a positive impact on protecting against cancer.

 Today, approximately 54 million Americans suffer from Osteoporosis.
 Widely known as a concern for people as they age because of hormonal changes and a lack of sufficient calcium and magnesium minerals in the body.
 An annual DEXA bone density scan and taking bone-building supplements can significantly reduce the risk of fractures and back injuries.